MLEnthusiast/SFGAN/README.md

 Code for paper **Semantic-Fusion GANs for Semi-Supervised Satellite Image Classification** accepted in the International Conference on Image Processing (**ICIP**) to be held in *Athens, Greece* in October, 2018.

-The code will be made available soon.
+Code is **available now**.

+A cleaner and more commented version of the code with the instructions about downloading data set will be made available before the starts of the ICIP conference.